lattapanr/etch-a-sketch/README.md

 ## Live Demo

-[Click here]to see the live demo(https://itsnoey.github.io/etch-a-sketch/)
+To see the live demo [click here](https://itsnoey.github.io/etch-a-sketch/)

 ## Screenshot